-While the primary issue affecting all of our ARS investments is that of liquidity, we have seen a decline in the credit ratings of some of our ARS investments.
+While the primary issue affecting all of our ARS investments is that of liquidity, we saw a decline in the credit ratings of some of our ARS investments during the year.
 We have accounted for all of our ARS investments as non-current as we are not able to reasonably determine when the ARS markets will recover or be restructured.
 Based on our ability to access our cash and other short-term investments, our expected operating cash flows, and our other sources of cash, we have the intent and ability to hold these investments until the value recovers or the investments mature.
 We will continue to monitor our ARS investments in light of the current debt market environment and evaluate our accounting for these investments quarterly.
+Subsequent to recording other-than-temporary impairment charges, certain of our ARS investments have increased in value above their new cost bases, and this increase is included as unrealized gain above and in accumulated other comprehensive income (loss) in the accompanying consolidated balance sheet.